saquibshaikh14/vscode-add-signature-extensoin/README.md

 The extension is activated when Visual Studio Code starts.
 It listens for the creation of new files and triggers the addition of the signature text.

 ## Configuration
+* Open vscode **Command Pallet** by pressing cmd + shift + p in mac or cntrl + shift + p in window.
+* Search `VscodeAddSignature: Configure` and open.

-Users can configure the extension through the following settings:
+Configure the extension through the following settings:
 - **Enable Add Signature**: Toggle to enable/disable adding the signature text to new files.
 - **Signature Text**: Enter the signature text to be added at the top of each new file.
 Use `\n` for line breaks.

 ### Signature Text Example

 Here's an example of how to format the signature text:
 ```javaScript
 /**\n* author Saquib Shaikh\n* created on ${DD-MM-YYYY-hh-mm}\n* github: https://github.com/saquibshaikh14\n* copyright ${YEAR}\n**/
 ```